Collecting Prosody in the Wild: A Content-Controlled, Privacy-First Smartphone Protocol and Empirical Evaluation: Discussion

 \subsection{Limitations and Future Directions}

 The findings should be interpreted in light of two main limitations.
 First, although the instructions prompted participants to read the sentences displayed verbatim, compliance could not be guaranteed.
-We implemented feature-based quality control (e.g., human-voice detection), but we did not retain raw audio that would allow verification of lexical fidelity post hoc.
+We implemented feature-based filtering (e.g., human-voice detection), but we did not retain raw audio that would allow verification of lexical fidelity post hoc.
 As a result, occasional deviations (e.g., paraphrasing, disfluencies) could have reintroduced semantic variance and altered prosody.
 Future work could incorporate lightweight on-device checks, such as ASR-based keyword matching without storing raw text or audio, to flag non-reads and improve quality control \cite{sainathConvolutionalNeuralNetworks2015}.
-Second, the protocol relies on engineered acoustic features that favor comparability and transparency over maximal representational capacity.
-Such features may underperform contemporary self-supervised audio embeddings for downstream prediction tasks.
-Consequently, the weak prediction performance observed for the momentary affect may partly reflect representational limits.
-Future work could evaluate lightweight embedding models that can be computed on the device \cite{peplinskiFRILLNonSemanticSpeech2021} within the same protocol.
+In addition, dedicated calibration studies using parallel lab-recorded and smartphone-recorded speech could help establish how feature distributions and quality indicators derived from privacy-preserving protocols relate to manually verified reference recordings.
+Second, the protocol relies on engineered acoustic features that favor comparability, interpretability, and efficient on-device processing over maximal representational capacity.
+Contemporary self-supervised audio embeddings may capture additional acoustic structure and improve performance in downstream prediction tasks.
+Future work could therefore evaluate lightweight embedding models that can be computed on the device \cite{peplinskiFRILLNonSemanticSpeech2021} within the same privacy-preserving protocol.